-Follow our step-by-step guide to apply for a place at Royal Holloway under the Erasmus+ exchange programme.
+Follow our step-by-step guide to apply for a place at Royal Holloway from our European partners and the Erasmus+ exchange programme.

 - Check your email regularly for messages from Royal Holloway.
 We recommend that you disable spam filters or add the Royal Holloway domain name to a 'safe list' to ensure that emails from us are not classified as junk mail.

 - Find out what you need to do to apply for a visa.

 - You can find our academic term dates here.
 The move-in date for the autumn term is usually the Saturday or Sunday before the first day of term.
 The Spring term move-in date is usually the Thursday before the first day of term.

 - Please note that due to the uncertainties created by the Covid-19 crisis, we can offer some flexibility regarding application deadlines.

 Need help filling in your online application?
 Not sure about something?
 Contact us at Admiss-Visiting@rhul.ac.uk.
 We’re here to help.